Planning Your Project

-Think your project through from start to finish.
-Develop an idea of what is actually necessary versus what is wanted.
-Items that are wanted can often times be added at a later time and can substantially drive up the cost of a project.
-Go through the entire design process, and try to have as many of selections, such as appliances, light fixtures, plumbing fixtures, paint colors countertops, etc., chosen before talking to a contractor.
-The more of these items that you have chosen the less gray areas there are in an estimate, and the better chance you have of being able to compare apples to apples when reviewing estimates from multiple contractors.
-Pay attention to what type of repairs might be necessary on your home.
-Many times these are not factored into the original estimate or budgetary planning, but they become “while you are here” items and can drive up the cost of a project.
+Plan your project through from start to finish.
+Develop your plan so it addresses what is needed versus what is wanted.
+Items that are wanted can always be added at a later time and the wants can substantially drive up the cost of a project.
+Through the design process, try to have as many of selections, such as appliances, light fixtures, plumbing fixtures, paint colors countertops, etc., chosen before talking to a contractor.
+The more decisions and selections you make early the less gray areas there will be in your pricing, and the better chance you have of being able to compare apples to apples when reviewing proposals from multiple contractors.
+Pay attention to other type of repairs which may be necessary on your home.
+Many times these are not factored into the original pricing or budgetary planning, and become “while you are here” items and can drive up the cost of your project.

 Determine your Budget